O-Hatem/STL-like-List/README.md

 # Custom STL List

-I created list class and iterator classes to be as close to the STL list and STL iterator as possible
+I created list and iterator classes to be as close to the STL list and STL iterator as possible

 * Iterator class
     * constructor